 “Designing Gender-Specific Programming: Gang Reduction Strategies for Females.”
 Women’s Policy Journal of Harvard, John F. Kennedy School of Government: Cambridge, MA(2007)

-California Wellness Foundation grant, 2011-2013 ($150,000) for "Promoting Environmental Justice in Oxnard, California: Integrating Science Into Civic Engagement" with Dr. Grady Hanrahan (Chemistry)
+California Wellness Foundation, 2011-2013, "Promoting Environmental Justice in Oxnard, California: Integrating Science Into Civic Engagement" with Dr. Grady Hanrahan (Chemistry)

-California Wellness Foundation, 2013-2014 ($100,000) for "Measuring the Impact of Pesticide Exposure on Neurobehavarial Outcomes in Ventura County, California" with Dr. Grady Hanrahan (Chemistry) and Dr. Rachel Casas (Graduate Psychology)
+California Wellness Foundation, 2013-2014, "Measuring the Impact of Pesticide Exposure on Neurobehavarial Outcomes in Ventura County, California" with Dr. Grady Hanrahan (Chemistry) and Dr. Rachel Casas (Graduate Psychology)